techyvenki/techie-venki-hub/docs/_projects/(1) Cloud Modelling and Optimization Project.md

 # The Cloud Cost Optimization Project

 Cloud computing has revolutionized how we deploy and manage applications, but with this flexibility comes the challenge of managing costs effectively.
-In this Project, I'll explore an innovative approach to cloud cost optimization using graph theory and mathematical modeling.
+In this Project, I'll explore an innovative approach to cloud cost optimization using graph theory modeling.
 We'll look at how representing cloud resources as a graph can help make smarter decisions about resource allocation and cost management.

 ![preview](https://github.com/user-attachments/assets/f5281be9-94f3-4d3d-99b4-cf2e2d45deae)